-Wednesday, April 26, 2017: Awards presented at the Celebration of Teaching Excellence.
+April – Awards are presented at the annual Celebration of Teaching Excellence.

 - Major impact on graduate student scholarship and professional development.

-- Other contributions to improve graduate mentorship.
-Examples include, but are not limited to, the following: Developing courses and curricula; mentoring professional development; leading workshops on mentoring; advancing the scholarship of teaching and learning; or making other multidimensional contributions to graduate student mentoring beyond the classroom, laboratory, or studio.
+- Other contributions to improve graduate mentorship (e.g., developing courses and curricula; mentoring professional development; leading workshops on mentoring; advancing the scholarship of teaching and learning; or making other multidimensional contributions to graduate student mentoring beyond the classroom, laboratory, or studio; etc.)

 - The standard cover page (Attachment A) with the appropriate signatures.
 (Not to exceed 1 page.)

 - A nomination letter addressing each of the Evaluation Criteria described above.
 The nomination letter should indicate why the nominee is exceptional as an excellent mentor of graduate students.
-(12 point Times New Roman or equivalent font; 1 inch margins; Not to exceed 3 pages.)
+(Not to exceed 3 pages.)

 - A philosophy statement provided by the nominee.
 This statement should include a discussion of the challenges, methods, and goals of quality graduate student mentoring.
 (Not to exceed 2 pages.)

 - Two letters of support* from students, preferably one from a graduate student currently enrolled at Illinois and one from an alumnus.
 (See Attachment C for a sample solicitation letter.)
 (Not to exceed 2 pages each.)

 *NOTE: Letters from students should be solicited by the departmental selection committee, not the nominee.
 The nominee may be asked to suggest some names and the department should add some names.

 Nominations should be submitted first to a departmental committee.
 This committee will select its final candidates to forward to the college.
 (The college may establish a limit for the number of candidates each departmental committee can submit.)